• Ntc

 • Social Media Bill – 2081 registered, punishment proposals

-The Communication Ministry also doesn’t want social networks to face a ban but only wants their registration.
+The government doesn’t want social network ban but only wants their registration.
 So, it’s best that both parties find a proper and right resolution.

 Follow us on Facebook, Twitter, and Viber to get the latest news, and information about Nepal Telecom, Ncell, Smart Cell, ISPs, mobile apps, and phones in Nepal.